-- (1) In this Instrument, a person or company is considered to be an affiliated entity of another person or company if - (a) one is a subsidiary of the other, - (b) both are subsidiaries of the same person or company, or - (c) each is controlled by the same person or company. - (2) In this Instrument, a person or company is considered to be controlled by a second person or company if - (a) in the case of a company, - (i) voting securities of the company carrying 50 percent or more of the votes for the election of directors are held, otherwise than by way of security only, by or for the benefit of the second person or company; and

-(ii) the votes carried by such securities entitle the second person or company to elect a majority of the directors of the company;

-(b) in the case of a partnership, other than a limited partnership, the second person or company holds an interest of 50 percent or more in the partnership; or

-- (c) in the case of a limited partnership, the general partner is the second person or company. - (3) In this Instrument, a person or company is considered to be a subsidiary entity of a second person or company, if - (a) the person or company is controlled by - (i) the second person or company, or

-(ii) the second person or company and one or more other persons or companies, each of which is controlled by the second person or company, or

-(iii) one or more other persons or companies, each of which is controlled by the second person or company; or

-(b) the person or company is a subsidiary entity of a person or company that is itself a subsidiary entity of the second person or company.

-(4) In this Instrument, a qualified person involved in the preparation of a technical report is not considered to be independent of the issuer in respect of the technical report, if
+- (1) In this Instrument, a person or company is considered to be an affiliated entity of another person or company if - (a) one is a subsidiary of the other, - (b) both are subsidiaries of the same person or company, or - (c) each is controlled by the same person or company. - (2) In this Instrument, a person or company is considered to be controlled by a second person or company if - (a) in the case of a company, - (i) voting securities of the company carrying 50 percent or more of the votes for the election of directors are held, otherwise than by way of security only, by or for the benefit of the second person or company; and - (ii) the votes carried by such securities entitle the second person or company to elect a majority of the directors of the company; - (b) in the case of a partnership, other than a limited partnership, the second person or company holds an interest of 50 percent or more in the partnership; or - (c) in the case of a limited partnership, the general partner is the second person or company. - (3) In this Instrument, a person or company is considered to be a subsidiary entity of a second person or company, if - (a) the person or company is controlled by - (i) the second person or company, or - (ii) the second person or company and one or more other persons or companies, each of which is controlled by the second person or company, or - (iii) one or more other persons or companies, each of which is controlled by the second person or company; or - (b) the person or company is a subsidiary entity of a person or company that is itself a subsidiary entity of the second person or company. - 1.4 (4) Independence - In this Instrument, a qualified person involved in the preparation of a technical report is not considered to be-independent of the issuer in respect of the technical report, ifif the qualified person has, or expects to have any agreement, arrangement, understanding, employment or other relationship with, or any interest in, any person or company, the mineral project, the property, or any adjacent property, that a reasonable person would consider an influence on the qualified person's judgement.